juanjosevega99/advisor/README.md

 `/quotes`

-This route is to see all the quotes in firebase.
+This route is to see all the quotes in the app at the moment.